IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Control measure.
 The unit used to control the amount of fishing or resource extraction allowed (e.g. catch or effort) according to some indicator (e.g. stock status)

 Decision table.
-Summary table reporting projected future coastwide catch, fishing intensity, and probability of various risk metrics.
+Summary table reporting projected future coastwide probability of various risk metrics and fishing intensity based on alternative levels of fishing mortality.

 Delay-difference model.
 Type of population model that incorporates age structure.